Key access facility

 The Emu Creek facility is locked and accessible by local residents to dispose of domestic waste.
 This facility can't accept waste from commercial premises or commercial operations.
 Only one key will be issued per residential property.
 Keys for this facility are available to residents closest to the facility and who don't receive a kerbside collection service (i.e. your property falls outside of the designated collection area for kerbside waste collection services).

-You will be asked for proof of address when you apply for a PIN / key.
-A fee may apply for replacement of lost, misplaced or broken keys.
+A fee may apply for the replacement of lost, misplaced or broken keys.

 PIN access facilities

 Access to these sites is controlled by the use of a PIN in order to both enter and leave the facility.
-The sites will be staffed for a number of weeks after opening to assist you with using the new facility and answer any questions you may have.
+You will be asked for proof of identity and address when you apply for a PIN.

 Please apply for a PIN by using either the online form or appropriate PDF form below: